dominikaduda/movie-info-api/README.md

 **View**
 * App is available by default on <http://localhost:3000>
 * Click [here](https://app.swaggerhub.com/apis-docs/dudzixxie/Movie-App/1.0.0) for detailed information about available endpoints

-## Running the tests

 ## Authors